developmentseed/pixelverse/README.md

 ### Pixelwise Geospatial Foundation Models

-Pixelverse provides access to a growing collection of pixelwise geospatial foundation models.
+`pixelverse` provides access to a growing collection of pixelwise geospatial foundation models.
 You can list available models with:

 ```bash